smallhadroncollider/taskell/roadmap.md

 ## In Progress

+- Add Cabal test to build process
+    > Use `stack sdist .` to generate cabal file
 - Some way to just see tasks with due dates
     * [x] Sort by date
     * [x] Scrollable